Shanno Ki Shaadi

 Initially it was planned for premiering on Star One and eight episodes were given to the channel.
 However it was decided to air the series on StarPlus.

 Plot

-Set in the backdrop of Punjab, the series follows the journey of a 26 year old, simple and ordinary girl, Shanno, who is unmarried and loves to make Parathas in her father's Dhaba.
+Set in the backdrop of Punjab, the series follows the journey of a 26 year old, simple and ordinary girl, Shanno, who is unmarried and loves to make Parathas (flat bread) in her father's Dhaba.
 She loses her interest in marriage on not finding a suitable groom for her while her family is keen for her marriage as soon as possible.
 Soon, she crosses paths with a NRI Sindhi man Arjun and they both fall in love after many confusions.
 They soon get married and their life goes on.